CRUISE PROTECTION PROGRAM

 other more informal evenings on board.
 The three codes of attire are:

 casual, informal and formal.
-Typically, 10- to 14-day cruises have three
+Typically, 10- to 14-day Luxury Cruise have three

 formal nights.
 The number of informal nights is based on the number of days